A Lyapunov Characterization of Robust D-Stability with Application to Decentralized Integral Control of LTI Systems

-Selecting $Q = I$, given arbitrary $D = \mathrm{diag}(d_1,d_2) \succ 0$, the unique solution to \eqref{eq:DStabLyap} is
+Selecting $Q = I$, given arbitrary ${\tb D = \mathrm{diag}(d_1,d_2) > 0}$, the unique solution to \eqref{eq:DStabLyap} is

 where we have defined $f(d_1, d_2, \varepsilon) \define d_1\varepsilon(4\varepsilon - 2) + d_2(4 - 8\varepsilon)$.
-Setting $\varepsilon = 0$ and $d_2 = 1$, one can calculate $\| P_D D \|_1 = (3 d_1 + 5)/4$, which is unbounded as $d_1 \rightarrow \infty$.
+Setting $\varepsilon = 0$ and $d_2 = 1$, one can calculate {\tb$ \| P_D D \| \geq 2^{-1/2}\| P_D D \|_1 = (3 d_1 + 5)/2^{5/2}$ \cite[Fact 9.8.12]{DSB:11}}, which is unbounded as $d_1 \rightarrow \infty$.
 Thus, an upper bound on $\| P_D D \|$ which is uniform for all $D \in \mathcal{D}_\mathrm{blk}$ cannot be established for $A_0$.
-We contrast the case where $\varepsilon = -1$, where one can calculate $\| P_D D \|_1 = (4d_1 + 5d_2) / (6d_1 + 12d_2)$, a quantity which is obviously bounded over all $d_1, d_2 > 0$.
+We contrast the case where $\varepsilon = -1$, where one can calculate {\tb $\| P_D D \| \leq \| P_D D \|_1 = (4d_1 + 5d_2) / (6d_1 + 12d_2)$ }, a quantity which is obviously bounded over all $d_1, d_2 > 0$.
 We now continue with the proof.